Alison Rowley, PhD

 Alison Rowley received her B.A.
 Honours in History from Carleton University in 1993 and then went on to get her Ph.D. from Duke University in 2000.
-Her research interests centre around Russian social history, women's history, and Russian popular culture from the 1850s to the end of World War II.
+Her research interests centre around Russian social history, women's history, and Russia's depiction in popular culture.

 Dr. Rowley is the President of the Canadian Association of Slavists and co-chair of the organizing committee for the 10th ICCEES World Congress, to be held at Concordia University from 4-9 August, 2020.

 2019/20 Winter Semester Teaching: